Leto-gg/gateway/readme.md

 When you [store data using the web3.storage client](https://web3.storage/docs/how-tos/store/), the put method returns an [IPFS content identifier (CID)](https://docs.ipfs.io/concepts/content-addressing/) string.
 That CID points to an IPFS directory that contains all the files you passed in using the put method.

-Using those cids to point to your program/application is how you retrieve IPFS data from your
+- Using those cids to point to your program/application is how you retrieve IPFS data from the Web3.Storage infrastructure

 w3link (https://ipfs.w3s.link/*) has a rate limit of 200 requests per minute by IP.